mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 end
 ```

-Finally we can put everything together:
+Finally, we can put everything together:

 ```ruby
 petrol_car = Vehicle.new(engine: PetrolEngine.new, body: CarBody.new)